 There’s $100,000 in total prize money and incentives available for those that score well with the judges in the burnouts and show ’n’ shine as well as the guys with the quickest cars in the drag racing.

 For the majority of the event, it’ll be free to spectate; if you want to check out the show ’n’ shine, the racing or the drifting, it’s absolutely free and open to the public.
 The burnout competition will be the only ticketed aspect of RockyNats.
-At this stage the first RockyNats is expected to be held late in June 2020.
+RockyNats was originally planned for June 2020, but COVID-19 has seen it rescheduled for Easter 2021.
 So if you live in Queensland and you’ve been hanging out for a show, burnout and drag event, get excited and start building, because RockyNats is coming soon!